 Students approved for extended time for reading must receive up to that extended time on all sections of the test.
-Other students may have approval for math-only extended time (Section 2).
+Other students may have approval for math-only extended time (Section 2) or writing (only applies to state-provided testing that includes the SAT Essay).
 Students with extended time will receive an additional break after the first module in the relevant test section(s).